King Creole: Critical reception

 Playing a part— an underprivileged youth who, on and off, displays some dignity and honest aspirations — that requires some histrionic effort, Presley shows signs that he is getting the hang of acting.
 The picture itself, however, after a promising enough beginning turns into a lurid melodramatic hash composed in about equal part of juvenile delinquency, gangsterism and sex.
 These may be legitimate dramatic subjects but the script gives them an illegitimate viewpoint and leaves muddled moral issues dangling.

 The Florence Times wrote of Presley:

 The fellow isn't a bad actor.
 Of course, he's nothing at all sensational and the Academy Award isn't in danger, but there are Hollywood habitues who've gotten by for years with less ability.
 In fact, given the normal amount of the more painstaking type of direction, it is entirely possible that Mr. Wiggle-hips could develop into a really competent actor.
 As long, however, as he can continue to attract audiences in present proportions there's little need in worrying with drama schools.

 Allrovi rated the movie with four stars out of five, stating, "The film's highlight is a brief exchange of fisticuffs between Elvis and Walter Matthau.
 Together with Jailhouse Rock, King Creole is one of the best filmed examples of the untamed, pre-army Elvis Presley."

+Filmink called it "one of Elvis’ best-ever efforts)...
+Elvis is at his most early period Tony Curtis here – all snarls, swivelling hips and chip on the shoulder."